-The Credit Union's investment property consists of land and building held to earn rental income or for capital appreciation.
+The Credit Union's investment property consists of land and buildings held to earn rental income or for capital appreciation.
 Investment property is initially recognized at cost, including directly attributable transaction costs.
-Subsequent to initial recognition, investment property is carried at fair value which reflects market conditions at each reporting date, with any gain or loss arising from a change in fair value recognized in earnings in the period.
+Subsequent to initial recognition, investment property is carried at fair value which reflects market conditions at each reporting date, with any gain or loss arising from a change in fair value recognized in profit or loss in the period.